(Opinionated) Guide to ML Engineer Job Hunting

 One Topic per Notion Page

-I used to open one Google doc for each company I interviewed with and quickly noticed the redundancy — many companies have the same rounds, so instead of writing new notes, I could’ve reviewed previous ones.
-I switched to Notion (a big fan since 2018) to consolidate my notes.
-As you can see from the screenshot, I created one page for each interview round.
+I used to open a Google doc for each company I interviewed with and quickly noticed the redundancy — many companies have the same rounds, so instead of writing new notes, I could’ve reviewed previous ones.
+I switched to Notion (have been a big fan since 2018) to consolidate my notes.
+As can be seen from the screenshot, I created a page for each interview round.
 Whenever I learn something new about a topic, I add it to the corresponding page.
 When reviewing a topic, I open the page to skim.

 I can’t share my notes since they contain NDA content — you should create your own notes anyways, because deep learning (no puns intended) doesn’t come from reading someone else’s notes; rather, notes are a means to consolidate your learning from the source (e.g., textbooks, SOTA papers, talks, engineering blogs, code, etc.).